natallor/my_manual_tests/README.md

 ## My Test Projects
-In this repository, I showcase projects that I have independently created to enhance my practice in testing web applications
+In this repository, I showcase projects that I have independently created to enhance my practice in testing web applications.

 ### [GoIT - QA Marathon]
 > Completing tasks on the platform<br>